 On May 7, 2013, the Company adopted an employee stock purchase plan (the "ESPP"), pursuant to which eligible employees may purchase shares of the Company's common stock at 85% of the fair market value of the common stock on the last trading day of two consecutive, non-concurrent offering periods each year.
-The Company has reserved 2,500,000 shares of its common stock for issuance under the ESPP, and expects the first offering period under the ESPP will commence on September 1, 2013.
+The Company has reserved 2,500,000 shares of its common stock for issuance under the ESPP.